 The most ornamental feature of a row house was the doorway, which was often framed with columns and topped with a rectangular transom or fanlight.
 The entrance was approached by a stoop: a flight of brownstone steps placed to one side of the façade, which create a basement level below the parlor floor.
 Wrought-iron railings lined the stoop and enclosed the front areaway.
 Windows at the parlor level were frequently taller than on the upper levels, but the openings were aligned and were the same width from story to story.
 The wood framed sash was double-hung, multi-light and modest in scale.
 Shutters were common on both the interior and exterior.
 Matching windows on the rear added interior light and ventilation to living spaces.
 The roof was covered with continuous wood sheathing over the rafters and clad in slate.
 It was penetrated by one or two hatches or scuttles allowing access to the roof for repairs.
 Pediment dormers on the front roof slope were simple in design with delicate wood trim.
 The top sash of the dormer windows often had an arched top with decorative muntins.

 The original areaway in front was lowered to its present level in 1872 with the installation of a basement storefront.
 The stoop — originally brownstone — has been replaced at least once.
 The simple iron stoop railings and areaway fence were installed circa 1946.
 The existing wood entrance surround and wood and glass door set below a transom, were also installed at the same time.
 Evidence of hinge mounts for shutters can be found on the wood window reveals.
 The roof retains its original slope.
 However, asphalt now covers the original roof slates.
 The trim around each dormer window appears original.
-In 1977, the Henry Street Settlement acquired the building, which now serves as home to the Neighborhood Resource Center and the Parents Center.
+In 1977, the Henry Street Settlement acquired the building, which until 2019 served as home to the Neighborhood Resource Center and the Parent Center.
 Although major interior renovations took place over the history of the structure, early original marble fireplace mantels, mahogany doors and decorative ceiling ornamentation remain intact.

 Original builder Isaac Ludlum lived in the house until 1853.
 Between 1864 and 1903, the house was owned and occupied by shoemaker George Leicht, who had his shop in the basement.
 From 1909 to 1977, it was the home and offices for two different medical doctors and, since 1977, Henry Street has retained stewardship of this rare example of Federal architecture.
 At a public meeting on June 30, 1998, the New York City Landmarks Preservation Commission designated 281 East Broadway an official New York City Landmark.
 In the letter announcing the designation, the chair of the Commission stated, “The commission so honored the site because of its special character, history and aesthetics, along with its value as part of the development and cultural heritage of New York City.”
 In 2001, the building was included in the Lower East Side National Historic District.
 281 East Broadway is now preserved as a witness to the rich architecture and diverse history of the Lower East Side community.